bbauska/UofM-Intro-HTML5/README.md

 call them the helicopter parents of coding.
 It&apos;s like, &quot;Oh, I know what you wanted it to look like so, that&apos;s the way I&apos;m going to make it look on the screen.&quot; The problem is that doesn&apos;t always work for everyone.
-So, just because your site looks good to you when you&apos;re looking at it on your browser, doesn&apos;t mean it&apos;s right.
+Just because your site looks good to you when you&apos;re looking at it on your browser, doesn&apos;t mean it&apos;s right.
 You have to use a validator to check your code.